deepset-ai/haystack-integrations/integrations/apify.md

 It helps automate web tasks and extract content from e-commerce websites, social media (Facebook, Instagram, TikTok), search engines, online maps, and more.
 Apify provides more than two thousand ready-made cloud solutions called Actors.

-> Follow 🧑‍🍳 [Cookbook: Extract and use website content for question answering with Apify-Haystack integration](https://github.com/deepset-ai/haystack-cookbook/blob/main/notebooks/apify_haystack_rag.ipynb) for the full example

 ## Installation

 Install the Apify-haystack integration: